status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

 ## Available options

-To see the full list of command line options availabe to you, with descriptions, run:
+To see the full list of command line options available to you, with descriptions, run:

 ```sh
 build/nimbus_beacon_node --help